Title

 (a) A list of all Security Employees employed at any Covered Property during that twelve-month reporting period and the date of hire of each Security Employee; and

-(b) A list of all Security Employees who have completed trainings pursuant to § 9-XX03(2) and (3): and
+(b) A list of all Security Employees who have completed the trainings required by this Chapter;

 (d) The training curricula of the training provided at every Certified Security Training Program identified under subparagraph (c) above.

-(2) Security Employers shall commence keeping records documenting training received by Security Employees, including wage records and payments of fees and costs associated with such training upon the effective date of this Chapter, shall retain such records for a period of three (3) years, and shall allow the Agency access to such records, with appropriate notice and at a mutually agreeable time, to monitor compliance with the requirements of this Chapter.
+(2) Security Employers shall commence keeping records documenting training received by Security Employees, including wage records and payments of fees and costs associated with such training, upon the effective date of this Chapter; shall retain such records for a period of three (3) years; and shall allow the Agency access to such records to monitor compliance with the requirements of this Chapter.

 Each Security Employer shall post and keep posted, in conspicuous and accessible places on the premises of the employer where notices to Security Employees and applicants for employment are customarily posted, a notice, to be prepared or approved by the Agency, setting forth the rights and privileges provided under this Chapter, stating that retaliation against employees for exercising such rights is prohibited, and providing such other information as the Agency may require.

-(2) Any person or representative of such person, including a collective bargaining representative, may file a complaint with the Agency to enforce the provisions of this Section.
+(2) Any person performing work as a Security Employee, or any representative of such person, including a collective bargaining representative, may file a complaint with the Agency to enforce the provisions of this Section.

 (1) The Agency is authorized to develop criteria and procedures for identifying Security Employers that violate the requirements and obligations of this Chapter with a frequency and severity that undermine the Chapter’s purpose.

-(2) Upon notice from the Agency pursuant to such criteria and procedures under subsection (1), the Department of Licenses and Inspections shall have the authority to deny an application for or revoke a commercial activity license or any other license of any Security Employer who meets the criteria established by the Agency under this Section.
-The Department of Licenses and Inspections will follow all procedures required by Section 9-103.
+(2) Upon notice from the Agency pursuant to such criteria and procedures under subsection (1), the Department of Licenses and Inspections shall have the authority to deny an application for or suspend or revoke a commercial activity license or any other license of any Security Employer who meets the criteria established by the Agency under this Section.

 (3) If a Security Employer or person meets the criteria established by the Agency under this Section, the Department of Procurement shall have the authority to deem that employer or person ineligible for any future City contract.